mjuhanne/fyrtur-motor-board/README.md

 ## Position calibration

 When the module is first powered up the curtain position is uncalibrated (position is set to full length).
 If auto-calibration is enabled (the default setting) the calibration is done automatically by rewinding the curtain upwards.
 During this time position byte stands at 50 (sometimes at 100 in the original firmware).
 Rewinding continues until sufficient resistance occurs and motor begins stalling.
 Now it is assumed that the curtain has been lifted to upmost position and position is now reset to 0.
-This top position calibration is done also every time the curtain is rolled up until motor stalls, as well as after the CMD_RESET_CURTAIN_LENGTH command (although in the latter case the movement itself has to be started by a separate command).
+This position calibration is done also every time the curtain is rolled up until motor stalls, as well as after the CMD_RESET_CURTAIN_LENGTH command (although in the latter case the movement itself has to be started by a separate command).

 Auto-calibration can be configured with CMD_EXT_SET_AUTO_CAL.